Shopgirl: Plot

-During a business trip, Ray has dinner with an old girlfriend who propositions him and he accepts, confessing the liaison to Mirabelle.
-Devastated, Mirabelle ends the relationship, abandons her trip to New York, and visits Vermont instead.
-While she basks in the warmth and familiarity of home, Ray calls to apologize for hurting her and asks her to meet him in New York.
-There, he takes her to a large party where she is the youngest guest and feels alone and out of place.
-At the hotel room, Ray wants to be intimate but Mirabelle rejects him.
+During a business trip, Ray has dinner with a former girlfriend who propositions him and he accepts, confessing the liaison to Mirabelle.
+Devastated, Mirabelle breaks up with him and abandons their trip to New York.
+While visiting her parents in Vermont, Mirabelle receives a phone call from Ray, who apologizes and asks her to meet him in New York.
+There, he takes her to a lavish party where she is the youngest guest and feels alone and out of place.
+At their hotel room, Mirabelle rebuffs Ray's attempt to initiate sex.

-Returning to California, Mirabelle encounters Jeremy on the way to an art show, and they arrive together.
-Her coworker Lisa, suspicious of Mirabelle’s new clothes, mistakes Jeremy for Ray, and Jeremy's self-improvement is obvious to everyone but Mirabelle.
-Lisa seduces Jeremy as they go back to her place and have sex.
-Mirabelle goes home with Ray.
-In the morning, Ray devastates Mirabelle by announcing his plans to find a bigger house in case he meets someone and decides to have kids.
-Jeremy calls Lisa, but learns she has no interest in anything but Ray Porter and his money.
+Back in Los Angeles, Mirabelle runs into Jeremy on her way to meet Ray at an art exhibition.
+When Mirabelle and Jeremy arrive together, her co-worker Lisa mistakes Jeremy for the wealthy Ray.
+Plotting to steal Ray from Mirabelle, Lisa seduces Jeremy as they go back to her place and have sex, during which she repeatedly calls him Ray.
+That evening, Mirabelle goes home with Ray.
+The next morning, Jeremy calls Lisa but is confused when she continues to call him Ray Porter.
+Meanwhile, Ray tells Mirabelle of his plans to search for a larger apartment in New York in case he meets someone and decides to have children.
+Heartbroken once again, Mirabelle permanently ends her relationship with Ray.

-Mirabelle permanently ends her relationship with Ray and, after a brief period of mourning, quits her job at Saks to become a receptionist in an art gallery.
+After a brief period of mourning, Mirabelle quits her job at Saks to become a receptionist in an art gallery.
 Jeremy pursues her again, properly, and they fall in love.
 Mirabelle is invited to show her work at the gallery, and Ray attends the opening with his new girlfriend, a gynecologist.
-Jeremy is clearly proud of Mirabelle, and their relationship is in stark contrast to Ray and Mirabelle, whose conversation is full of recognition yet noticeably strained.
-Ray apologizes for how deeply he hurt her and admits that he did love her and Mirabelle is visibly touched by his admission, and runs lovingly into Jeremy's arms.
-Watching the healthy, openly loving couple, Ray remarks that he feels a loss even though he had kept Mirabelle "at arm's length" to avoid the pain of their inevitable breakup.
+Ray apologizes to Mirabelle for the way he treated her and admits that he did love her; she is visibly touched by his admission.
+The two embrace before Mirabelle rushes into Jeremy's arms.
+Watching Mirabelle and Jeremy together, Ray remarks that he feels a loss even though he had kept Mirabelle at arm's length to avoid the pain of their inevitable breakup.